-Answer: The Asian tiger mosquito season is roughly between July 22 and October 15.
-We are asking participants to place the trap during this time period.
+Answer: The Asian tiger mosquito season is roughly between late July 22 and mid-October 16.
 If you place a trap outside of this date range, you will have a lower chance of catching the correct mosquito.

 Question: Can we place multiple traps?